monil-parmar/AWS-Cloud-Practitioner/README.md

 - Configured a DB subnet group and security group
 - Deployed and interacted with an RDS MySQL instance

+# AWS Migration Proposal Project
+### Case Project: Migrating On-Premises Infrastructure to AWS Cloud

+## Overview
+This project is a **real-world cloud migration proposal** created as part of an AWS Cloud Practitioner assignment.
+It outlines the strategic benefits, services, and steps involved in migrating an on-premise e-commerce infrastructure to the AWS Cloud.

+## Objective
+The objective was to assess a growing company's IT environment and provide a cost-effective, scalable AWS-based solution to reduce operational overhead while ensuring security, performance, and flexibility.

+## Scenario
+As an AWS Cloud Practitioner, I evaluated the infrastructure of *My Healthy Eating Inc.* and proposed a migration plan to transition its on-premise three-tier web application to AWS.
+The proposal includes estimated monthly costs, recommended AWS services, and a phased migration roadmap.

+## Key Topics Covered
+- Benefits of cloud migration vs. on-premise setup
+- Recommended AWS services (EC2, RDS, S3, IAM, ELB, CloudWatch)
+- High-level cost estimation
+- Step-by-step migration strategy using tools like AWS DMS and DataSync

 ---

 ## Tools and Technologies Used